 "She's beautiful you know.
 Simple beauty," Josiah added his teasing smile visible once again, "But that didn't surprise me, you always prefer simple girls.
 Not that there is a girl that caught your attention before, this is the first time I saw you act like this,"

-Stephen felt his cheeks grow hot and he was sure that Josiah can see it so he just played it cool by raising an eyebrow, "Nature showed you a picture too?"
+Stephen felt his cheeks grow hot and he was sure that Josiah can see it so he just played it cool by raising an eyebrow, "Birdie showed you a picture too?"